gkdsn-com/studionari/_projects/celebrating-joy.md

     desc: Celebrating Joy bespoke lock up
   - type: _section_text
     size: one
-    textOne: "## **Our rationale for Celebrating Joy was to simply channel the feeling of Joy through type and colour, yet ensure the visual direction did not detract from the art being showcased - moreover ‘*celebrate’* it.
-      Our concept *‘Celebration*’ maintained the image as the focal point of the exhibition, taking tones from the piece to use as the palette, with the bespoke campaign typeface acting as the end-card to each set of duplicated images.**"
+    textOne: "## Our rationale for Celebrating Joy was to simply channel the feeling of Joy through type and colour, yet ensure the visual direction did not detract from the art being showcased - moreover ‘*celebrate’* it.
+Our concept *‘Celebration*’ maintained the image as the focal point of the exhibition, taking tones from the piece to use as the palette, with the bespoke campaign typeface acting as the end-card to each set of duplicated images."
     meaningful: Text Block 2 - Home Celebrating Joy
   - type: _section_image
     size: fill